pantheon-systems/documentation/source/docs/guides/visual-diff-with-wraith.md

 ## Additional Options

-Additonal browser options and tweaks can be made by modifying the navigation scripts and configuration files.
+More browser options and tweaks can be made by modifying the navigation scripts and configuration files.
 Possibilities include specifying custom viewport heights, loading pages without JavaScript, or even the page capture timeout modifications described previously in this guide.
-Examples are located in the Wraith GitHub repository under <a href="https://github.com/BBC-News/wraith/tree/master/configs">configs</a> and <a href="https://github.com/BBC-News/wraith/tree/master/lib/wraith/javascript">javascript</a>.
+Examples are located in the Wraith GitHub repository under [configs](https://github.com/BBC-News/wraith/tree/master/configs) and [javascript](https://github.com/BBC-News/wraith/tree/master/lib/wraith/javascript).

 Wraith also supports captures with Firefox through SlimerJS as well as additional YAML configuration options not described here.
-More information is available in the <a href="https://github.com/BBC-News/wraith">Wraith GitHub repository</a>.
+More information is available in the [Wraith GitHub repository](https://github.com/BBC-News/wraith).